Chia-Network/chialisp-web/docs/tutorials/offers_gui_tutorial.md

 </figure>
 <br/>

    4. If you uncheck the checkbox, your wallet will un-reserve the coins for your offer.
 However, nothing will be recorded on the blockchain.
-If you copied your offer file elsewhere, someone could still accept it.
+If you have copied your offer file elsewhere, someone could still accept it.

    The advantages of this option are that it will cancel your offer instantly, and there's no need to include a fee.